Information for Patients

 We hope that most problems can be sorted out easily and quickly, preferably at the time they arise and with the person concerned.
 If your problem cannot be sorted in this way and you wish to make a complaint, we would like you to let us know as soon as possible – ideally, within a matter of days or at most a few weeks – because this will enable us to establish what happened most easily.
 If it is not possible to do that, please let us have details of your complaint:

 - within 6 months of the incident that caused the problem; or

 - within 6 months of discovering that you have a problem, provided this is within 12 months of the incident

 Complaints about the treatment you received should be made to the dentist who normally sees you.
 Alternatively, you may ask for an appointment for one of the other dentists in order to discuss your concerns.
-Our dentists are Peter Johnston, Sharon Newberry and Alison Hall.
-He/She will explain the complaints procedure to you and will ensure that your concerns are dealt with promptly.
+Our dentists are Dr Jessica McDonough, Dr Karen Whittaker and Dr Kate Wylie.
+The dentist will explain the complaints procedure to you and will ensure that your concerns are dealt with promptly.
 It will help if you are as clear as possible about your complaint.